Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture: Introduction

 \section{Introduction}

 Spatially homogeneous minisuperspace models \cite{hr,kie,rov} are often used as a testbed for the quantum gravity \cite{wheel,witt,CP,w,shest,hal}.
 Inhomogeneous 1+1 Bianchi I model belongs to the so-called midisuperspace models \cite{bar} and has more rich properties, in particular, it admits an existence of gravitational waves.
 This model can be reduced to the Gowdy one \cite{gowdy} for which the solution of the Wheeler-DeWitt equation has been obtained in a closed form \cite{mizng,berger}.
 However, the solution of the Wheeler-DeWitt equation does not resolve the problem of the gravity quantization completely.
 An interpretation of the Wheeler-DeWitt equation encounters the absence of a variable, which would play the role of time, and all approaches to the quantum gravity face, as a rule, this challenge.
-Some approaches regarding the relation of the Wheeler-DeWitt equation to dynamics have been suggested.
-For instance, the approach of Ref.{\cite{hal1}} explores the notion of ``arrival time" from the non-relativistic quantum mechanics to build the incoherent histories.
+Some approaches regarding the relation of the Wheeler-DeWitt equation to dynamics have been suggested {\cite{is,hal1}}.
 Also, there exists a more straightforward approach consisting in quantization of the equations of motion \cite{prep1,prep2,gen}.
 The result of quantization is the so-called quasi-Heisenberg operators.

 Below we apply this approach to the quantization of the Bianchi I model.
-The reason why we investigate the Bianchi I model instead the Gowdy one is that the former has a Hamiltonian, which is diagonal on the momentums.
-Besides, it divides naturally a spatial geometry into the scale factor and the remaining conformal geometry \cite{York}, while the Gowdy model suggests other separation.
-Also, the Wheeler-DeWitt equation will be used below since the quasi-Heisenberg operators act in a space of solutions of this equation.
+The reason why we investigate the Bianchi I model instead of the Gowdy one is that the former has a Hamiltonian, which is diagonal on the momentums.
+Besides, it divides naturally a spatial geometry into the scale factor and the remaining conformal geometry \cite{York}, while the Gowdy model suggests another separation.